opencdms-project/was-wg/README.md

   - Hydrological modules (from [MCH](www.wmo.int/pages/prog/hwrp/mch/))
   - Climatological modules (from [R-Instat](http://r-instat.org))

-Other CDMS developers could also conform to the OpenCDMS API specification and, in doing so, they could be certified as being conformant.
-Being conformant to the OpenCDMS API specification guarantees conformance to the CDMS specifications).
+Software other than the OpenCDMS Reference Implementation may also conform to the OpenCDMS API specification and, in doing so, they could be certified as being conformant.
+Being conformant to the OpenCDMS API specification guarantees conformance to the WMO CDMS specifications.